Innovate • Experiment • Educate • Analyze • Engage

 Value

 Prepare defense and security practitioners, propose useful & risk informed solutions, provide enabling associated networks – to advance capable support to U.S. and Allied Arctic defense measures.
-These efforts support Homeland Defense, plus deter and dissuade adversaries confronting the rules-based order in the Arctic.
+These efforts support Homeland Defense, plus deter and dissuade adversaries that threaten peace and security across the Allied Arctic.

 For a millennium, the people of the Arctic looked to the Raven as a symbol of wisdom, cunning and intelligence.
 The Stevens Center recognizes the utility of such symbology – as useful in framing perspectives of Arctic defense and security program activities.